ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/build.md

 1. To generate the signing keys, follow the instructions listed in the topic [`Generating the signing keys`](../byoi/gen_sign_key.md){target=_blank}.

 2. Create the configuration `mongo_secure_build.yml` file for MongoDB.
 You can use the `$HOME/hpvs/config/securebuild/secure_build.yml.example` example file as a reference when updating the file.
+The source for the MongoDB is present in [this GitHub repository](https://github.com/hpvshostedtrail2022/bank_App/tree/mongo_sbs){target=_blank}.

     ???+ example "mongo_secure_build.yml"